electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/drivingassistance/adaptivecruisecontrol/_index.md

 Speed is adjusted with pushing the lever up and down.
 You can control the distance to the car in front with the distance button.
 The lim button on top enable the speed limiter.

-This option is part of the tour driver assistance package  with option id **PCC**
+This option is part of the assistant package plus with option id **PYL**

 {{% children description="true" depth="1" %}}